vfeskov/blog/source/_posts/Create-React-App-with-Server-Side-Rendering-Setup.md

 I'm going to make separate client and server apps.
 The client will request posts asynchronously from the server using REST API and then render them.

 The project **will not** have SSR yet, but it will be based on best practices and cool patterns, so worth checking it out.
-Next post **with** SSR will be based on this too.
+[Next post](https://vfeskov.com/2017/12/22/Create-React-App-with-Server-Side-Rendering-Enabling-SSR/) **with** SSR will be based on this too.

 Complete source code is available here: [Part 1: Setup](https://github.com/vfeskov/cra-ssr/tree/part-1-setup)

+## Index

 - [Root folder](#root-folder)
 - [Client](#client)